-Purpose To align interests with shareholders and reward shareholders returns.
-Opportunity Executive KMPs Award Value Group CEO 2022 Grant 1: grant value \$686,235 2022 Grant 2: grant value \$686,235 Executives N/A Equity Rights agreed t equal to the 30% reduction in fixed remuneration comprising Base Salary and Historical to by the Group CEO (compared to the fixed remuneration for the former Group CEO) for mmencement date to 31 December 2022.
+Purpose To align interests with s shareholders and reward shareholders returns.
+Opportunity Executive KMPs Award Value Group CEO 2022 Grant 1: grant value \$686,235 2022 Grant 2: grant value \$686,235 Executives N/A Equity Rights agreed equal to the 30% reduction in fixed remuneration comprising Base Salary and Historical to by the Group CEO (compared to the fixed remuneration for the former Group CEO) for mmencement date to 31 December 2022.
 The reduction in fixed remuneration reflects tion to invest in Iress.
-The number of Options granted was calculated using the Award Value, divided by the independent Black Scholes valuation of an Option for each grant using the twenty-trading-day VWAP up to and including the grant date.
-The exercise price of the Options was set to reflect the effective strike price for Performance Rights if performance hurdles were to be achieved.
+The number of Options granted was calculated using the Award Value, divided by the independent Black Scholes valuation of an Option for each grant using the twenty-trading-day VWAP up to and including the grant date. ne Options was set to reflect the effective strike price for Performance Rights if performance eved.
 The vesting of Options is not subject to any further performance conditions.
 Performance measurement The vesting period ends on the dates the Company announces its annual financial results to the ASX, which is estimated to be 20 February 2026 for Grant 1 and 22 February 2027 for Grant 2.
 Once vested, Options can be exercised at any time during the two-year exercise period apart from any 'blackout periods' that apply under the Company's Share Trading Policy.
 The exercise period is estimated to end on 28 February 2028 for Grant 1 and 28 February 2029 for Grant 2.
-Vesting and w, in the event of cessation of employment for any reason: exercise period after the end date of the vesting period for Grant 1, all Options will remain on issue and there will be no acceleration of any remaining vesting period nor change to any exercise period unless the Board determines otherwise; and before the end date of the vesting period for Grant 1, a pro rata portion of all of the Options will lapse reflecting the portion of that vesting period Marcus Price has not served and there will be no acceleration of any vesting period nor change to any exercise period unless the Board determines otherwise.
-This position differs to the position for cessation of employment under the 2022 Performance Rights (discussed above).
-This is because the grant of Options is provided in return for a 30% reduction in fixed remuneration.
-Termination of employment If employment ceases ( due to resignation, termination for cause, or gross misconduct, then any award lapses. for other reasons, the Board may grant a pro-rated award at their absolute discretion.
-Change of control Board discretion also applies to a change in control.
-The Board will consider time elapsed and performance achieved if/when exercising this discretion as to whether any remaining unexercised Options will vest and be automatically exercised.
-This position differs to the position for a Change of Control under 2022 Performance Rights (discussed in the section above).
-This is because the grant of Options was intended to accommodate the 30% reduction in fixed remuneration.
-Malus & clawback Significant underperfor Board's discretion. rmance or misconduct can lead to reduced awards and the ability to clawback awards at the
+Vesting and Subject to applicable lo w, in the event of cessation of employment for any reason: exercise period after the end date of the vesting period for Grant 1, all Options will remain on issue and there will be no acceleration of any remaining vesting period nor change to any exercise period unless the Board determines otherwise; and before the end date of the vesting period for Grant 1, a pro rata portion of all of the Options will lapse reflecting the portion of that vesting period Marcus Price has not served and there will be no acceleration of any vesting period change to any exercise period unless the Board determines otherwise. the position for cessation of employment under the 2022 Performance Rights (discussed the grant of Options is provided in return for a 30% reduction in fixed remuneration.
+Termination of employment If employment ceases due to resignation, termination for cause, or gross misconduct, then any award lapses.
+If employment ceases for other reasons, the Board may grant a pro-rated award at their absolute discretion.
+Change of control if/when exercising this exercised.
+This position pplies to a change in control.
+The Board will consider time elapsed and performance achieved discretion as to whether any remaining unexercised Options will vest and be automatically a differs to the position for a Change of Control under 2022 Performance Rights (discussed his is because the grant of Options was intended to accommodate the 30% reduction in Malus & clawback Significant underperfo rmance or misconduct can lead to reduced awards and the ability to clawback awards at the